How to Analyze Survey Data Without a Statistics Background

 The top-line numbers look fine.

-So you upload the CSV and ask Anna a simple question: "Are there any patterns in satisfaction by customer segment?"
+You upload the CSV and ask Anna a simple question: "Are there any patterns in satisfaction by customer segment?"

 Anna does not give you a single number back.
 She runs cross-tabulations across every segment variable she can find — company size, respondent role, account age — and flags the ones where the differences are statistically significant.